Expert review written by the Kelley Blue Book vehicle review editorial team.

 Under the Hood

 Subaru has increased the displacement of the Tribeca’s boxer engine from 3.0 to 3.6 liters, which boosts horsepower and torque significantly.
-The added power is immediately felt on take-off and when passing.3.6-liter Boxer 6256 horsepower @ 6000 rpm247 lb.-ft. of torque @ 4400 rpmEPA city/highway fuel economy: 16 city/21 highway
+The added power is immediately felt on take-off and when passing.3.6-liter Boxer 6256 horsepower @ 6000 rpm247 lb.-ft. of torque @ 4400 rpmEPA city/highway fuel economy: 16/21

-There are a number of five and seven-passenger SUVs on the market, so what’s so special about the 2008 Subaru Tribeca?
-For starters, every Tribeca is equipped with an advanced and capable all-wheel-drive system, a comforting thought for those whose daily commutes sometimes include heavy snow and rain.
-The Tribeca boxer engine lowers the vehicle’s center of gravity and improves vehicle stability, and the Tribeca rates well in the government’s front- and side-impact crash tests.
-Finally, the roomy interior coddles its passengers and stimulates its driver with loads of features, while fresh new exterior styling produces a less polarizing appearance.
+There are a number of five and seven-passenger SUVs on the market, so what’s so special about the 2009 Subaru Tribeca?
+For starters, every Tribeca is equipped with an advanced and capable all-wheel-drive system, a comforting thought for those whose daily commute sometimes includes deep snow and heavy rain.
+The Tribeca’s unique boxer engine design lowers the vehicle’s center of gravity and improves vehicle stability, and the Tribeca rates well in the government’s front- and side-impact crash tests.
+Finally, the Tribeca’s roomy interior coddles its passengers and stimulates its driver with loads of features, although the same enthusiasm is harder to generate when it comes to the Tribeca’s exterior styling.